‘Politics sucks’: GOP’s Corey Stewart quits field altogether

 The Virginia Republican who lost last year's U.S. Senate race says he's leaving politics "until and unless the Commonwealth is ready" for his views.

-Corey Stewart told The Washington Post that he won't seek another term as chair of the Prince William Board of County Supervisors, where he's spent 15 years.
-His term ends in December.
+Corey Stewart told The Washington Post in an interview that "politics sucks" and he's decided not to seek another term as chair of the Prince William Board of County Supervisors, where he's spent 15 years.

-Stewart, who told the newspaper "politics sucks," said last month that he would step back from statewide elections.

-Stewart lost to Democratic Sen. Tim Kaine last November, and previously ran unsuccessfully for Republican nominations for governor and lieutenant governor.
+Stewart lost to Democratic Sen. Tim Kaine last November.
+Before that, he ran unsuccessfully for Republican nominations for governor and lieutenant governor.

 Digital Access For Only $0.99